My Policy around photograqphying Church Weddings

 I really love a church ceremony.
 I’m not religious myself but I find a church ceremony beautiful and engaging.
 There’s something reassuringly comforting about the fact that hundreds if not thousands of couples have stood in the same spot, saying the same words and making the same commitment to each other over the years.
 The same hymns sung by generations of the same family.
-Well loved traditions can be beautiful.
+Well-loved traditions can be beautiful.

-And yet I feel more tense as I approach a church wedding than I do when I’m on my way to photograph any other kind of ceremony, including those from other religions.
-Because, frankly, a lot of vicars, priests and officials within the church can behave negatively towards me because I am a wedding photographer.
+And yet I feel more tense as I approach a church wedding than I do when I’m on my way to photograph any other kind of ceremony because, frankly, a lot of vicars, priests and officials within the church have behaved negatively towards me because I am a wedding photographer.

 And yet some people do.
 At a wedding a while ago the vicar explained to me that the photographer before me had pushed over the Church Warden.
 Let me say that again.
 The photographer PUSHED OVER THE CHURCH WARDEN.
 Really.

-Well the consequences are felt by the next photographer who has to shoot in that church.
-They’re the ones who have to deal with the mistrust and suspicion heaped upon them because the person who came before over stepped the mark.
+When discussing this issue with other photographers I’ve been told by some people that they’ll break the rules that have been imposed upon them where ever they can to get their shot, irrespective of the consequences.
+The consequences of that are felt by the next photographer who has to shoot in that church.
+They’re the ones who have to deal with the mistrust and suspicion heaped upon them because the person who came before overstepped the mark.

 When I’ve suggested this to some vicars they look at me as though I’ve suggested I’ll do a tap dance routine in the aisle, while playing the kazoo as the couple say their vows.